-We designed and delivered a series of strategic alignment workshops for senior leaders at Target Corporation.
+We designed and delivered a strategic alignment Programme for senior leaders at Target Corporation to create consensus on a unified innovation framework and platform.

 Target is a leading global consumer retailer with thousands of stores, a global capabilities centre abroad and more than a dozen sourcing offices around the world.
 They are an innovative and future-thinking organisation, running innovation initiatives from technology-focused exploration programmes to startup accelerators and capability development programmes.